 About the Course:

-We are pleased to introduce LQF’s Online Certificate Course on Human Rights & Public Policy.
+We are pleased to introduce LQF’s Online Certificate Course on Human Rights in Public Policy.
 Given the importance of Public Policy as a tool to address and resolve a wide array of development issues, it is crucial to analyze the scope and need for putting human rights at the center of the policy agenda in India.
 This need inspires us to expand the learning horizon under the domain of Public Policy.

 To participate in devising effective policy solutions, it is essential to understand that in the context of Public Policy, human rights don’t refer to mere international sanctions for the protection of rights.
 Human Rights are the very essence of policy making across the spectrum of diverse development issues.
 Recognizing this fact led us to highlight the limitations of policy formulation, implementation, and execution in India, which result in and often accentuate the abuse and violation of constitutionally recognized principles of protecting and upholding citizens’ fundamental & human rights.
 This status quo is either at the root of lousy policymaking or has led to the diminished impact of several policy goals.